-Eventually we arrived in Malta and, once again, we were all very happy to get off the boat.
+Eventually, we arrived in Malta, and, once again, we were all very happy to get off the boat.
 This ended up being the first out of two visits to Malta that we enjoyed.
-We stayed at the Manoel Island Marina the first time and the second, we enjoyed Grand Harbor Marina (click the links to read my reviews on the marinas).
+We stayed at the Manoel Island Marina (I wasn’t too impressed with the marina) the first time and the second, we enjoyed Grand Harbor Marina.

 The trip, however, was extraordinary.
-Read, ‘Our sailing adventure’ to get a feel for the what it was like sailing in the Mediterranean along the north coast of Africa.
-And discover my thoughts about Malta by reading, ‘Our expectations on Malta were minimal – boy, were we in for a surprise.’
+Read, Sailing Gibraltar to Malta to get a feel for what it was like sailing in the Mediterranean along the north coast of Africa.
+And discover my thoughts about Malta by reading, Malta – Not What We Expected.

 After a fantastic stay in Malta, we sailed north to Sicily.
 It was the very first time that Simon and I were alone without a professional skipper on board.
-We had the helping hands of my cousin and the look-out eye’s of my daughter but otherwise, it was just me and Simon.
+We had the helping hands of my cousin and the look-out eyes of our daughter but otherwise, it was just me and Simon.
 We felt a bit scared 🙂

 Sailing around Sicily, the Aeolian Islands & Mainland Italy

 Our sailing trip from Malta to Sicily (read about the voyage and view a video) started off calm yet it ended with us docking in a Force 8 storm.
 What is up with us and storms?
 We successfully moored up in a town called Marzamemi.
 Little did we know the amazing experiences that were about to happen.